dheero/OBF.github.io/wiki/Google_Summer_of_Code_2015_Ideas.md

 connecting the different task components.
 It basically allows you to "draw" an application in such a way that it resembles a subway map.
-This "map" can then be more easily understood, shared and curated by other scientists, compared to managing endless files of source code.
+This "map" can then be more easily understood, shared and curated by other developers, compared to managing endless files of source code.

 <!-- -->